aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 #### TestMaster

-A TestMaster encapsulates all tests undertaken in a single user initiated test.
+A TestMaster encapsulates all tests undertaken in a single user-initiated test.
 The LocationTests, NetworkTests, PingTests and EndpointTests performed from a given user test have the same TestMaster as their parent object.
 This allows all the various subtests to be queried with their fellows in the /Analyse function.

 TestMasters also group subtests according to the user's perception of the manner in which the tests were done.
 Thus, allowing the user to review a TestMaster and its children as a single unit of test work in the iOS app interface.

 All TestMasters and their children inherit from the ResultObject superclass in both the web and iOS applications.
 In this manner, they inherit the same properties of datetime,  testID, parentTestID and so forth.
 This is for the sake of convenience and avoiding repeated code.

-TestMasters have a properties relating to the test device itself which can not change through the cycle of subtests.
-The record includes the device type, the version of its operating system and a unique identifer for the device.
+TestMasters have properties relating to the test device itself which can not change through the cycle of subtests.
+The record includes the device type, the version of its operating system and a unique identifier for the device.
 The device ID is Apple Inc.'s "ID for vendor" a key unique to both the device and the application vendor.
 This key can not be traced to a particular device without the application's signed certificate.

 The database record corresponding to a TestMaster is a TestMasterResult object.